Shu882/job_shadow/code/README.md

 - nn_gru_backtesting_zipline: may need to modify the Path dependencies

 # Asian option pricing
-C++ code for Asian option pricing with Monte Carlo and concurrency.
+My own C++ hobby code for Asian option pricing with Monte Carlo and concurrency.
 Won't be covered.
-Only for your reference.
+For your amusement only.